Catharina Ziekenhuis

 Catharina Ziekenhuis (English: Catharina Hospital) is the largest general hospital in Eindhoven.
 It is located on Michelangelolaan in Woensel.
 The Catharina Hospital is a top clinical and top referral teaching hospital.
 Due to the lack of an academic hospital within a short distance, it provides highly specialized care at an academic level.
 Its supraregional focal points are oncology (with the Catharina Cancer Institute, including a radiotherapy department) and cardiovascular diseases (with the largest heart and vascular center in the Netherlands).

 It is one of the eight non-university hospitals authorized for open-heart surgery.
 As a training center for doctors and nurses, it has close ties with Maastricht University Medical Center Plus (Maastricht UMC+) and Eindhoven University of Technology.
-As a result of this collaboration, 19 professors are employed at the hospital, including Lukas Dekker, Volkher Scharnhorst, Ignace de Hingh, Chairman of the Board Nardo van der Meer, Huib van Vliet, Misha Luyer and Pim Tonino.
+As a result of this collaboration, 17 professors are employed at the hospital, including Lukas Dekker, Ignace de Hingh, Chairman of the Board Nardo van der Meer, Huib van Vliet, Misha Luyer and Pim Tonino.

 The Catharina Hospital is also a member of Santeon, a collaborative group of seven major top clinical hospitals in the Netherlands, focused on quality improvement and innovation.

 History

-In 1843, at the request of the parish council of the Catharina parish in Eindhoven, seven religious sisters from the Sisters of Charity congregation in Tilburg came to Eindhoven to establish healthcare services.
+In 1843, at the request of the parish council of the Sint Catharina parish in Eindhoven, seven religious sisters from the Sisters of Charity congregation in Tilburg came to Eindhoven to establish healthcare services.
 Over the years, this evolved into the Roman Catholic Inner Hospital.
 For many years, it was located on Vestdijk in the city center, where the Heuvel Galerie now stands.

 By the early 1960s, this hospital was outdated and too small.
 In the summer of 1968, preparations began for new construction on Michelangelolaan in Woensel.
 The building was completed in the summer of 1973.
 During the same period, the hospital was negatively in the news due to disagreements within the thoracic surgery department about the performance of one of the heart surgeons.
-The move to the new building was used as an opportunity to change the name to Catharina Hospital.
+The move to the new building was used as an opportunity to change the name to Sint Catharina Hospital.